moonwell-fi/moonwell-contracts-v2/MARKET_ADD.md

 If any errors show up relating to not being able to read in a file, double check the environment variables and make sure the paths are correct.

 ## 4. Deployment
-To deploy these new markets, run `DeployMarketCreationProposal.s.sol` using command:
+To deploy these new markets, run [`mip-market-listing.sol`](./test/proposals/mips/examples/mip-market-listing/mip-market-listing.sol) using command:

 ```
 forge script test/proposals/mips/examples/mip-market-listing/mip-market-listing.sol:mip0x \